cuevash/CodingTestMV/README.md

   * Clone the repository

 ### Run server & FrontEnd
-  Once you have cloned the repository, change to the repository directory and follow the instructions.
+  Once you have cloned the repository, change to the repository's directory and follow the instructions.

   * Run the REST server
   `````